|

 ARM.
 Some lenders provide caps that limit how much the

+interest rate or loan payments may increase or decrease.
 In-File Credit Report - An

 objective account, normally computer-generated, of credit